 In this difficult circumstance, it is important to meet with our attorneys to discuss the possibility of a wrongful death claim.
 These complicated lawsuits can help you obtain compensation for burial and funeral costs, lost income, medical bills and other damages associated with your tragic loss.

 How Do I Demonstrate Negligence In Personal Injury Claims?

 In cases involving the victim of a fatal or catastrophic injury, our attorneys focus on determining the cause of the injuries and hold all parties liable for any negligence.
 To prove negligence in personal injury cases, you must establish the following four elements:

 - Damage: You must incur actual damages as a result of your injury, such as medical expenses, lost wages or damage to property.

 - Causation: Must demonstrate that someone's negligence caused. directly the damage you are trying to recover.

 - Duty: Must demonstrate that the negligent party did not comply with security.
 For example, if it was on someone's property, that party has a duty to ensure that it will not suffer damage to the facilities.

 - Breach of duty: must show that the negligent party did not fulfill its duty.
 Had he not failed in his duty, his injuries would not have occurred.

 If you live in the State of Georgia, the law firm of Humberto Izquierdo, Jr., PC, is conveniently located near you.
 To schedule a free, no-obligation consultation with an experienced, prepared, individualized approach to personal injury, call us today at 770-888-8901 .
+You can also fill out the form in our contact page, and our staff will assist you with setting up your appointment.
 Our lawyers operate under a contingency fee, which means you do not owe us anything unless we get a favorable outcome for your case.